-Before you take Rebif, tell your healthcare provider if you have or have had any of the following conditions:
+Before you take REBIF, tell your healthcare provider if you have or have had any of the following conditions:

+- mental illness, including depression and suicidal behavior

+- liver problems

+- bleeding problems or blood clots

+- low blood cell counts

+- seizures (epilepsy)

-- · mental illness, including depression and suicidal behavior - liver problems, bleeding problems or blood clots, low blood cell counts, seizures (epilepsy), or thyroid problems - you drink alcohol - you are pregnant or plan to become pregnant.
-It is not known if Rebif will harm your unborn baby - you are breastfeeding or plan to breastfeed.
-Rebif may pass into your breastmilk.
-Talk with your healthcare provider about the best way to feed your baby if you take Rebif
+- thyroid problems

+- drink alcohol - are pregnant or plan to become pregnant.
+It is not known if REBIF will harm your unborn baby.
+Tell your healthcare provider if you become pregnant during your treatment with REBIF - are breastfeeding or plan to breastfeed.
+REBIF may pass into your breastmilk.
+Talk with your healthcare provider about the best way to feed your baby if you take REBIF.

-Tell your healthcare provider about all medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
+Tell your healthcare provider about all medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-The most common side effects of Rebif include:
+The most common side effects of REBIF include:

 - flu-like symptoms.
-You may have flu-like symptoms when you first start taking Rebif.
-You may be able to manage these flu-like symptoms by taking over-thecounter pain and fever reducers.
+You may have flu-like symptoms when you first start taking REBIF.
+You may be able to manage these flu-like symptoms by taking over-the-counter pain and fever reducers.
 For many people, these symptoms lessen or go away over time.
 Symptoms may include muscle aches, fever, tiredness, and chills

-- · stomach pain
+- stomach pain

 - change in liver blood tests